enjarai/shared-resources/README.md

 ```

 Make sure to implement the `SharedResourcesEntryPoint` interface in your entrypoint class,
-and use that to create and register your `GameResource` instances, each corresponding to a game file or directory:
+and use that to create and register your `GameResource` instances, each corresponding to a game file or directory.
+**This entrypoint is run during fabric's preLaunch phase, limit your interaction with Minecraft classes to a minimum.**

 ```java
 public class GameResources implements SharedResourcesEntrypoint {